 224 Mateer Building

-Entry into the program requires a baccalaureate degree from a regionally accredited institution as well as a minimum of one to two years of work experience in the hospitality industry.
+Entry into the program requires a baccalaureate degree from a regionally accredited institution as well as a minimum of one year of work experience in the hospitality industry.

 A master's thesis is required of all students.
+Students must register for at least 6 credits in thesis research (HM 600 or 610), and a total of 37 credits is required for the degree, with at least 18 in the 500 and 600 series, combined.
 The thesis is based on original empirical research.
 A master's committee of three persons who oversee the master's thesis is appointed for each candidate.
 This committee gives the final master's exam, which is an oral defense of the master's thesis.

-Last Revised by the Department: Fall Semester 2005
+Last Revised by the Department: Spring Semester 2016

 Faculty linked: 6/20/14